 Each standing committee shall:

-Consist of six people:
+Ordinarily consist of a minimum of six (6) committee members, all of which must be members in good standing, including:

-a chair, who shall be a Director, and
+a chair, who shall be a Director or another member as designated by a Director; and

-a maximum of five members, all of whom shall be Full RTAM members and no more than two of which shall be Directors.
+a minimum of five (5) members, at least three (3) of whom shall be Full RTAM members or Life Members, and no more than two (2) of which shall be Directors.

-Appointments to Committees will be from the list referenced in clause 9.02 d).

-Additional members, if required, may be added to a committee by resolution of the Board at any meeting.

-Committee composition standards in clause a) may be changed for a Board Year, for a specific committee, by resolution of the Board at any meeting.

-Be governed by the Standing Committees’ Terms of Reference under subsection 9.07 and/or as directed by the Board.
+Be governed by the Standing Committees’ Terms of Reference under Section 9.07 and/or as directed by the Board;

+As the first order of business following each AGM, review and, if necessary, recommend updates to the Terms of Reference of the Committee under Section 9.07 for approval by the Board;

-Develop and recommend actions to accomplish the goals and objectives established by the Board, including but not limited, to those identified in the strategic plan.
+Develop and recommend actions to accomplish the goals and objectives established by the Board that pertain to Committees, including but not limited, to those identified in the strategic plan;

-Monitor and assess developments within their areas of responsibility.
+Monitor and assess developments within their areas of responsibility;

+Meet at least once annually, unless otherwise directed by the Policy Manual or the Board;

-Report to the Board on a regular basis and to the AGM.
+Report to the Board a minimum of once annually;

+Provide an annual report of the Committee at each AGM;

-Review the Bylaws and Policies of RTAM as they pertain to the Committee and recommend changes as needed.
+Review the Bylaws and Policies of RTAM as they pertain to the Committee and recommend changes as needed;

-Meet at least once annually.

-Establish and/or maintain an operating guide for the committee.
+Establish and/or maintain an operating guide for the committee;

-Results/reports from any task assigned to and carried out by a committee on behalf of RTAM, shall become the domain of RTAM and filed with the office.
-Where appropriate, such results/reports shall be appended to the committee’s operating guide.

-With the approval of the Board, promote and facilitate pre-retirement contacts with active teachers.
+With the approval of the Board, promote and facilitate pre-retirement contacts with active teachers; and

-Take no action without prior approval of the board.
+Take no action without prior approval of the Board.

 9.04 Removal of Committee Chairs or Members